fortitudo-tech/fortitudo.tech/README.rst

 For a pedagogical and deep presentation of the investment framework, see the `Portfolio Construction and Risk Management Book <https://antonvorobets.substack.com/p/pcrm-book>`_.

-Note that if you end up among the top 10 contributors to the Portfolio Construction and Risk Management book by February 2, 11:59 PM (GMT-8), you get to try out an institutional-grade implementation of the investment framework and methods for three months.

 Audience
 --------